Fast Synthesis for Symbolic Self-triggered Control under Right-recursive LTL Specifications: Problem Formulation

 \section{Problem Formulation}

 Our goal is to synthesise a controller that satisfies two objectives.
 The first one is a temporal specification, described as a $\logic$ formula.
-The second one is an energy-preservation objective: to ensure that the average length of the issued control signals is above a given threshold.
+The second one is a communication rate objective, ensuring that the average length of the issued control signals is above a given threshold.